-Cost of Living in Germany for Students
+Cost of living in Germany for students

 A realistic, detailed breakdown of what you will actually spend each month as a student in Germany.
 No sugarcoating, just real numbers.

-Last updated: March 2026
+Last updated: May 2026

 The German government requires a blocked account of €11,904/year (€992/month) for student visa applicants.
 This is meant to cover your basic living costs.
 Here is how that breaks down in practice: